The Conspiracy Money Machine: Uncovering Telegram's Conspiracy Channels and their Profit Model: Monetization

 \subsection{Crowdfunding and Fundraising services}

-Finally, we analyze the crowdfunding campaigns.
-Also in this case, we manually build a list of popular crowdfunding services performing Google queries such as \textit{best crowdfunding services}.
-In this way, we collect a list of 49 crowdfunding or fundraising websites.
-Looking for URLs containing the domain of these platforms in the Conspiracy URLs Dataset, we find 30,887 URLs from 18 of them, shared by 3,531 channels, covering 22.8\% of our dataset.
-The most used services are GiveSendGo with 14,976 URLs, followed by Paypal/pools with 7,201 URLs, GoFundMe with 6,559 URLs, and DonorBox with 1,139 URLs.
-As for the donation links, we find evidence that conspiracy channels run misinformation campaigns against genuine projects~\cite{misinformationcampaign}.
-Thus, we use the same approach as the previous subsection to discover these cases.
-In this way, we find 65 URLs in common between the two parts of the dataset, of which we discard 46.
+Conspiracy channels can ask their followers to support them on a specific project by leveraging crowdfunding services.
+In these platforms, individuals and organizations can raise funds for projects or causes by receiving contributions, typically in exchange for rewards or incentives.
+We manually build a list of popular crowdfunding services performing Google queries such as \textit{best crowdfunding services}, following the same methodology used for donation platforms.
+At the end of the process, we collect a list of 49 crowdfunding or fundraising websites.
+Looking for URLs containing the domain of these platforms in the Extended Conspiracy URLs Dataset, as for the donation links, we find evidence that conspiracy channels occasionally run misinformation campaigns against genuine projects.